History of Barry Diller in Timeline

 In 2001, Barry Diller married fashion designer Diane von Fürstenberg.

-2002: Board Member of Coca-Cola
+2002: Board of Coca-Cola

 Since 2002, Barry Diller has been on the board of Coca-Cola.

-2003: Warning Against Media Consolidation
+2003: Warns Against Media Consolidation

-2005: Highest-Paid Executive of the fiscal year
+2005: Highest-Paid Executive

-2005: IAC/InterActiveCorp acquired Ask.com
+2005: IAC/InterActiveCorp Acquired Ask.com

 In 2005, IAC/InterActiveCorp acquired Ask.com, marking a strategic move into the Internet search category.

-October 26, 2006: Highest-Paid Executive in 2005
+October 26, 2006: Highest-Paid Executive

-2007: Opening of the IAC Building
+2007: IAC Building Opens

-In 2007, the new headquarters for IAC/InterActiveCorp, the IAC Building designed by Frank Gehry, opened in Manhattan's Chelsea neighborhood.
+In 2007, the new headquarters for the IAC/InterActiveCorp, the IAC Building designed by Frank Gehry, opened in Manhattan's Chelsea neighborhood.

 December 2, 2010: Stepped down as CEO of IAC/InterActiveCorp